MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 assets for high-level principles where details aren’t as important.

 ### Best practices for pictures (images)
-- Images are best for quick reference, validation, or special techniques
+- Images are best for quick reference, validation, or special techniques.
 - Pictures are a great and inexpensive way to orient an operator, so use lots of them.
 - When taking pictures, make sure to take a picture of the whole object for overall context, as well as close-up pictures for precision.
 - When taking pictures, also keep in mind the perspective of the operator.
 It’s helpful to take the picture from the same angle